japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend.md

 SchedulerBackend is ready for scheduling beginning after reached minRegisteredResourcesRatio: [minRegisteredRatio]
 ```

-NOTE: <<minRegisteredRatio, minRegisteredRatio>> is in the range 0 to 1 (uses <<settings, spark.scheduler.minRegisteredResourcesRatio>>) to denote the minimum ratio of registered resources to total expected resources before submitting tasks.

 If there are no sufficient resources available yet (the above requirement does not hold), `isReady` checks whether the time since <<createTime, startup>> passed <<spark.scheduler.maxRegisteredResourcesWaitingTime, spark.scheduler.maxRegisteredResourcesWaitingTime>> to give a way to launch tasks (even when <<minRegisteredRatio, minRegisteredRatio>> not being reached yet).

 You should see the following INFO message in the logs and `isReady` is positive.